mzebley/mark-down/README.md

 - `npm run test` – runs Vitest suites covering slug rules, CLI manifest logic, and runtime behaviour.
 - `npm run test:watch` – runs tests in watch mode during local development.
 - `npm run lint` / `npm run format` – optional linting and formatting helpers.
+- `npm run release` – runs tests, builds every package, and publishes all workspaces to npm (requires `npm login`).

 Run scripts from the repository root; npm scopes the command to each workspace automatically.

+## Roadmap

+The first release focuses on the core workflow (author → build → render).
+Upcoming ideas under consideration:

+- **Preview server + hot reload** – stream snippet updates to dev servers so component libraries can refresh in-place.
+- **Schema-aware metadata** – allow teams to define JSON schemas for front-matter and validate during `mark-down build`.
+- **MDX / remark pipelines** – optional processors that can enrich Markdown before it lands in the manifest.
+- **More adapters** – Vue, Svelte, and Web Components bindings built on top of the same core runtime.
+- **Editor tooling** – VS Code extension / design system workbench that queries `snippets-index.json`.

+Have a use case to prioritise?
+File a feature request or open a discussion in the repo.

 ## Further reading